BasementFox069/Workforce-Performance-Insights/README.md

 # Workforce Performance Insights (Python + SQL)

 A mini HR analytics project that simulates payroll and attendance data, loads it into a relational database (SQLite), and extracts **business insights** using SQL + Python.
-Visualizations are created with Matplotlib to make the findings recruiter- and manager-friendly.

 ---